Course Descriptons By Program

 JUS104 - Introduction to Security

-Forensic science is the use of science in a court of law and encompasses various scientific disciplines.
+Forensics is the use of science in a court of law and encompasses various scientific disciplines.
 This course is an introduction to the field of forensic science.
-This course is designed to expose students to various methodologies and applications used in the forensic context, which involves the collection, examination, evaluation and interpretation of evidence.
-Topics discussed include crime scene investigation, collection and categorization of physical evidence, the physical properties of glass and soil, instrumental analysis, hair, fiber and plant evidence, forensic serology, arson evidence, DNA evidence, fingerprints, tool and firearm marks, and document and voice analysis.
-(3 crs.)
+This course is designed to expose students to various methodologies and applications used in the forensic context which involves the collection, examination, evaluation an interpretation of evidence.
+Topics discussed include crime scene investigation, collection and categorization of physical evidence, the physical properties of glass and soil, instrumental analysis, hair, fiber and plant evidence, forensic serology, arson evidence, DNA evidence, fingerprints, tools and firearm marks and document, voice analysis and digital evidence.